kireygroup/fastsom/fastsom/README.md

-# Kirey Group - Self Organizing Maps
+# Fastsom

 A PyTorch + Fastai based library for Self-Organizing maps.

 ## Overview

-The `/som` directory contains library code, while the `/nbs` directory contains a couple Jupyter Notebooks with example usage on various datasets.
+The `/fastsom` directory contains library code, while the `/nbs` directory contains a couple Jupyter Notebooks with example usage on various datasets.